jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

 4. You may need to add a `wait` command at the bottom to ensure that processes spawned earlier complete before the script does.

 ## **SLURM Directive Order of Precendence**

+!!!
+Note "Authoring Note"
+    This needs to be written.
+Should it be its own document, for better readability?

 For now see these [two PDF pages](images/slurm-precendence.pdf) from an orientation document.

 ## **Job Environment**